EpistasisLab/pmlb/README.md

 # Penn Machine Learning Benchmarks

-This repository contains the code and data for a large, curated set of benchmarks for evaluating supervised machine learning algorithms.
-These data sets cover a broad range of applications, and include binary and multi-class problems, as well as combinations of categorical, ordinal, and continuous features.
+This repository contains the code and data for a large, curated set of benchmark datasets for evaluating and comparing supervised machine learning algorithms.
+These data sets cover a broad range of applications, and include binary/multi-class classification problems and regression problems, as well as combinations of categorical, ordinal, and continuous features.
 There are no missing values in these data sets.

 Check the `datasets` directory for information about the individual data sets.
+All binary and multiclass classification datasets are in the `classification` sub-directory, and all regression datasets are in the `regression` sub-directory.

 ## Data set format